Manipur: Shirui Lily festival underway; Ukhrul's cultural extravaganza soars on day 3

-Guwahati: The 5th State-Level Shirui Lily Festival continued its vibrant celebrations on its third day, showcasing a rich tapestry of cultural expression, intellectual discourse, and thrilling adventure activities.
+Guwahati: The 5th State-Level Shirui Lily Festival continued its vibrant celebrations on its third day, showcasing Ukhrul’s rich tapestry of cultural expression, intellectual discourse, and thrilling adventure activities.

 The festival, commemorating the 75th anniversary of Manipur’s state flower, the rare Shirui Lily (Lilium Mackliniae), drew diverse crowds with its engaging lineup.